 In 2010, Major Brandon Newell conducted an experiment where he assessed the capabilities of the HOMER model in forecasting the power output of a solar panel at the Naval Postgraduate School (Newell, 2010).
-This initial research found that, when employing monthly temperatures averages and synthetic solar irradiance profiles built using the algorithm of Graham & Hollands (1990) for model inputs, the HOMER model performed with an unacceptable degree of fidelity, with HOMER estimating "an energy production level that was over 25% higher than the actual measured energy" (Newell, 2010).
-Major Newell attributed this overestimate of power production to three factors: a disparity between measured and anticipated surface solar irradiance, a disparity between measured and anticipated ambient temperature, and an underestimate of the de-rating value for the solar panels.
+This initial research found that, when employing monthly temperatures averages and synthetic solar irradiance profiles built using the algorithm of Graham & Hollands (1990) for model inputs, the HOMER model performed with an unacceptable degree of fidelity, with HOMER estimating "an energy production level that was over 25 percent higher than the actual measured energy" (Newell, 2010).
+Major Newell attributed this overestimate of power production to three factors: a disparity between measured and anticipated surface solar irradiance, a disparity between measured and anticipated surface solar irradiance, a disparity between measured and anticipated.